Jeffail/tunny/README.md

 ###- A job request is unprioritized

 The incoming requests are not prioritized in any way, if the current work load is beyond the capacity of the pool then the remaining jobs are selected at random.
+This is intentional because a pool with an increasing backlog and an orderly queue of jobs would favour requests that are closest to reaching a potential timeout.
+If all jobs are assumed to be of equal priority then the system suffers when favour is granted to the jobs most likely to be discarded before completion.

+The plan is to have this behaviour configurable, and interchangeble with an orderly queue.